 'I became a lot more interested in university and science'

-'It has made me feel more confident about doing chemistry in the future.
-It was really well organised and everyone was really nice and enthusiastic about science with created an amazing atmosphere'
+'It was really well organised and everyone was really nice and enthusiastic about science with created an amazing atmosphere'

 'I have understood things more than in my normal school lessons'